lf-edge/ekuiper/docs/en_US/json_expr.md

 - `$.friends.first` refers to “dale”.
 - `$.friends` refers to the full array of friends.
 - `$.friends[0]` refers to the first friend listed in the previous array (contrary to arrays members are zero-based).
+- `$.friends[0][lastname]` refers to the lastname of the first friend listed.
+Use bracket if there are reserved words in the field key.
 - `$.friends[? @.age>60].first` or `$.friends[? (@.age>60)].first` refers to the first name of the friends whose age is bigger than 60.
 Notice that the space between ? and the condition is required even the condition is with braces.

 Developers can use the json functions in the SQL statement.
 Here are some examples.